Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 3. Affirmation Meditation

-Focusing your mind using repeated words or phrases to influence your thoughts, beliefs and energy.
+Practicing affirmations involves focusing your mind using repeated words or phrases to influence your mindset and beliefs.

 A simple and common way it is done: